opencv/opencv/modules/features2d/doc/drawing_function_of_keypoints_and_matches.rst

     :param flags: Flags setting drawing features.
 Possible  ``flags``  bit values are defined by  ``DrawMatchesFlags``.

-This function draws matches of keypints from two images in the output image.
+This function draws matches of keypoints from two images in the output image.
 Match is a line connecting two keypoints (circles).
 The structure ``DrawMatchesFlags`` is defined as follows:

 .. code-block:: cpp